tytydraco/yessleep/out/Lactose_Intolerance.md

 &#x200B;

-“It was Ms.Weaver.
+“It was Ms. Weaver.
 I don’t know what’s wrong with her.
 She was attacking everyone.
 I saw her lift two students like they were nothing and throw them at the wall.”

 &#x200B;